mbheinen/bpa-ipf-tsp/docs/basic/record_formats.rst

 ====== ======== ====== ===========================
 Column ID Field Format Description
 ====== ======== ====== ===========================
-1      yes A1 Record type — Z
+1      yes      A1     Record type - ``Z``
 2-3    no       A2     Blank
-4-5    no A2 Old zone name — any blank zone to be changed must appear in this column.
+4-5    no       A2     Old zone name - any blank zone to be changed must appear in this column.
 Otherwise, blank “old zones,” terminate the scan.
 6-7    no       A2     New zone name
 8      no       A2     Blank
 9-10   no       A2     Old zone name
 11-12  no       A2     New zone name
 13     no       A1     Blank
 14-15  no       A2     Old zone name
 16-17  no       A2     New zone name
 18-77  no       -      Repeat of the above format sequence: one blank followed by two columns for old zone name and two more columns for new zone name.
 ====== ======== ====== ===========================

 Area Rename (``ZA``)